Maintaining healthy air quality and noise levels

 Boston, MA 02201

-The APCC enforces Massachusetts General Law Chapter 90, Section 16A, which states: No person shall cause, suffer, allow or permit the unnecessary operation of the engine of a motor vehicle while said vehicle is stopped for a foreseeable period of time in excess of five minutes.
+The commission enforces Massachusetts General Law Chapter 90, Section 16A.
+The law states: no person shall cause, suffer, allow or permit the unnecessary operation of the engine of a motor vehicle while said vehicle is stopped for a foreseeable period of time in excess of five minutes.
 Violators are liable for a fine of up to $100 for the first offense.
-The APCC also educates drivers and institutions about the costs of excessive idling (air pollution, engine wear, fuel waste) and the benefits of idling reduction.
+The commission also educates drivers and institutions about the costs of excessive idling (air pollution, engine wear, fuel waste) and the benefits of idling reduction.

-The APCC helps residents dealing with noise issues as well.
+The Air Pollution Control Commission also helps residents dealing with noise issues.
 The Boston Municipal Code sets the standard for noise that is unreasonable or excessive.
-The APCC determines whether noise exceeds these standards and shares the responsibility of enforcing them with the Boston Police Department (BPD).
+The commission determines whether noise exceeds these standards and shares the responsibility of enforcing them with the Boston Police Department (BPD).

 Who to contact